Cablebús

 The Sistema de Transporte Público Cablebús, simply branded as Cablebús, is an aerial lift transport system that runs in the Gustavo A. Madero and Iztapalapa areas of Mexico City.
 It is operated by Servicio de Transportes Eléctricos, the agency responsible for the operation of all trolleybus and light rail services in Mexico City.
 Line 1 was officially inaugurated on 11 July 2021, going from the Indios Verdes station of the STC Metro to the northern neighborhoods of Gustavo A. Madero.
 Line 2 runs from the Constitución de 1917 to the Santa Marta STC Metro stations in the southeast of the city.
+Line 3 runs along the Chapultepec city park.
+Two additional lines are under planning.

 History

 Line 1's construction started in September 2019 with an investment of 3 billion Mexican pesos.
 Doppelmayr México and Grupo Indi built Line 1; Leitner Ropeways built Line 2.

 On 4 March 2021, Line 1's Campos Revolución and Tlalpexco stations were opened for operational trials, and the rest of the line was officially inaugurated on 11 July 2021.
 Line 2 was inaugurated on 8 August 2021.